What is Bert in Pickleball

 What is Bert In Pickleball?

-Bert is an advanced pickleball technique used in a double game.
-The player who aims to perform Bert rushes across the court to their partner’s side and jumps over the non-volley zone to volley the ball towards the opponent.
+Bert is basically an erne played in your partner’s half.
+The player who’s hitting a bert rushes across the court to their partner’s side and jumps over the non-volley zone to volley the ball towards the opponent.
 The main thing about Bert is that the player has to run across the court in front of the partner and attack the ball midair.

 Just as in Erne, the player hits the ball either while jumping around the kitchen or just after landing next to the kitchen.